SKIP TO MAIN CONTENT

 SDG 15: Life on Land

 Through several different programs, the University of Texas at Dallas takes stewardship of our local watershed.
-The Office of Sustainability, in partnership with the Office of Student Volunteerism, hosted monthly Campus Cleanup events throughout the academic year of 2019-2020 and 2020-2021.
+The Office of Sustainability, in partnership with the Office of Student Volunteerism, hosted monthly Campus Cleanup events throughout the academic year of 2022-2023.
 Students could sign up for Saturday shifts to join a group picking up litter in a designated area of campus, earning service hours for their work.
-When the COVID-19 pandemic shifted campus to a socially distanced format, the Office of Sustainability introduced the Watershed Warriors program, an opportunity for individual campus cleanup.
-After contacting the Office of Sustainability, students can pick up trash bags and trash grabbers and pick up areas of campus on their own time.
-Over the past year, 10 UTD students have participated in the Watershed Warriors program.
 Outside of student participation, our Facilities Management team is also dedicated to protecting local watersheds and habitats.

 Research: Rare Underwater Life Discovery